 Treatment is outlined in Table 1: Treatment Options for Lice.
 Drug resistance is common and should be managed with use of oral ivermectin and by attempting to rotate pediculicides.
 After applying a topical pediculicide, nits are removed by using a fine-tooth comb on wet hair (wet combing).
 Termination or removal of live (viable) nits is important in preventing reinfestation; live nits fluoresce on illumination with a Wood lamp.
 Most pediculicides also kill nits.
 Dead nits remain after successful treatment and do not signify active infection; they do not have to be removed.
 Nits grow away from the scalp with time; the absence of nits less than one fourth of an inch from the scalp rules out current active infection.
 Hot air has been shown to kill > 88% of nits but has been variably effective in killing hatched lice.
 Thirty minutes of hot air, slightly cooler than a blow drier, may be an effective adjunctive measure to treat head lice.

 Controversy surrounds the need to clean the personal items of people with lice or nits and the need to exclude children with head lice or nits from school; there are no conclusive data supporting either approach.
-However, some experts recommend replacement or thorough cleaning, followed by drying at 130° F for 30 min.
+However, some experts recommend replacement of personal items or thorough cleaning, followed by drying at 130° F for 30 min.
+Items that cannot be washed may be placed in airtight plastic bags for 2 wk to kill the lice, which live only about 10 days.

 Body lice primarily live on bedding and clothing, not people, and are most frequently found in cramped, crowded conditions (eg, military barracks) and in people of low socioeconomic status.
 Transmission is by sharing of contaminated clothing and bedding.
-Body lice are main vectors of epidemic typhus, trench fever, and relapsing fever.
+Body lice are main vectors of epidemic typhus (see Epidemic Typhus), trench fever (see Trench Fever), and relapsing fever (see Relapsing Fever).

 Body lice cause pruritus; signs are small red puncta caused by bites, usually associated with linear scratch marks, urticaria, or superficial bacterial infection.
 These findings are especially common on the shoulders, buttocks, and abdomen.
 Nits may be present on body hairs.